 Before we get into the how-to, I just want to chat a little about tile cutters.

 You can use various tools to cut slate.
-A wet tile saw, regular circular saw with a tile blade, an oscillating multi-tool or even a tile nipper all work.
+A wet tile saw, a regular circular saw with a tile blade, an oscillating multi-tool or even a tile nipper all work.
 But we prefer using our Dremel and attaching a diamond tile cutting wheel.
-It’s lightweight and the smaller blade makes it sooo much easier to cut the rounded edges at the top of the heart.
+It’s lightweight, and the smaller blade makes it sooo much easier to cut the rounded edges at the top of the heart.
 It’s like using a girlie-man tool 😉 (I’ll add an affiliate link at the bottom of the post for your convenience).
-If you don’t have a Dremel, no worries, many hardware stores will rent them out for the day.
-So you can play without paying to much.
+If you don’t have a Dremel, no worries; many hardware stores will rent them out for the day.
+So you can play without paying too much.

 Making the Heart Shaped Slate Serving Board

-To make the heart shape, simply score a heart onto the slate using a sharp knife or pointy stick.
+To make the heart shape, score a heart onto the slate using a sharp knife or pointy stick.
 You could also use a permanent marker to draw the heart.
 When you’re ready to start, spray the slate with water, turn on the cutting tool and start cutting.
-The water helps lubricate the blade (LOL, that sounds so wrong) and eliminates airborne dust.
+The water helps lubricate the blade and eliminates airborne dust.
 Oh yeah, and don’t forget to put on a dust mask and all your protective gear 😉 That fine dust you see in the picture below is hot, so please be careful.

 You don’t need to cut all the way through the slate.
 About 5 mm (1/8”) should be more than enough.
 Once you’ve cut all the way around the heart, use your pliers to break off the outer edges.
 They break off really easily.
-We saved all those little bits and used them to tile our tiny bathroom.
-But if you want to be really adventurous you can always learn a new skill and turn them into arrowheads and make some bookends 😉
+We saved all those little bits and used them to tile our tiny bathroom and transform cardboard into a tray.
+But if you want to be really adventurous, you can always learn a new skill and turn them into arrowheads and make some bookends 😉

 The sealer also gives it a beautiful sheen and brings out all those gorgeous “slatey” colors.
 Slatey is a word, right!!?